Diversity in Film Types – The Birth of “Film Genres”

 Nivelli practiced this approach and most of his films belonged to the popular genres.
 His first 7 films were all romantic melodramas interlaced with a musical theme, whereby he also fulfilled his passion for music.
 This genre was particularly popular with women who were more than half of film audiences at the time, and so it was important for filmmakers to satisfy their perceived taste.

 A year later, Nivelli continued with a contemporary social and political theme.
-He chose to exploit the public interest in a pressing issue of the day when he produced the political melodrama and what was also considered an anti-bolshevik film – “Humanity Unleashed” (Die entfesselte Menschheit 1920).
-The film was a fictional account of the events of January 1919 in Berlin, the so-called “Spartacist Uprising”, when a general strike was declared, accompanied by some armed battles in the streets.
+The film “Humanity Unleashed” (Die entfesselte Menschheit 1920) was a political melodrama.
+It was a fictional account of the events of January 1919 in Berlin, the so-called “Spartacist Uprising”, when a general strike was declared, accompanied by some armed battles in the streets.
 Germany was in the middle of a post-war revolution, and the uprising was primarily a power struggle between the moderate democratic party and the radical communists.
 The revolt was improvised, on a small-scale, and was quickly crushed by the superior firepower of government troops.
 Nevertheless, it reflected the growing fear among the German public of political radicalization.
 This fear resonated in the film, which portrayed a group of workers who launch a violent rebellion in an attempt to destroy the existing order.
 Their actions trigger chaos and deteriorate to the verge of civil war.
 In order to spice things up, a sub-plot of seduction and betrayal was added which naturally contributed to the film’s popularity.

 The changing cultural climate in Germany and the shift towards realism and social criticism, brought about a new movement in art – the “New Objectivity” (Neue Sachlichkeit).
 In cinema it took different forms.
 One film genre which was associated with this movement was “street films”, sometimes referred to as “asphalt films” that started appearing around 1925.
 In such films, characters from sheltered middle-class backgrounds were suddenly exposed to the reality of the big city, where they encountered various forms of social deviance such as gamblers, prostitutes, black marketeers and con-men.
 But, as early as 1922 in Nivelli’s film “Women’s Fate” (Frauenschicksal 1922), one can already find elements that later would be identified with this genre.
 In this film, a young woman from a respectable background struggles to break free from a life of crime and violence.
 In the promotional material, Nivo-Film described the storyline as “the suffering of the heroine, as an example of the hardships women have to endure daily and even hourly all over the world”.